Rhon0410/responsive-facade-visual-semantic-data/README.md

 ---

+### `13_Set_B_RGB_masking_sensitivity_features.csv`

+The updated 75 × 43 Set B feature matrix used for the façade-masking sensitivity analysis.
+Only the three mean RGB features were recalculated within the valid façade regions defined by the binary masks; the remaining 40 non-RGB features were retained unchanged from File 04.

+---

+### `14_Set_B_masked_cluster_membership_corrected.csv`

+A comparison of the original and façade-masked Set B cluster memberships.
+Only three images (026B, 049B, and 061B) changed cluster membership.
+The remaining 72 images (96.0%) retained their original assignments.
+Agreement between the original and masked partitions was high (ARI = 0.902; NMI = 0.929).

+---

 # 6. The 43-Dimensional Interpretable Visual Feature Space

 Each Set A and Set B observation is represented by a **43-dimensional visual feature vector** consisting of four feature groups.